samharrison7/fortran-error-handler/README.md

 Installing using meson (`meson install`) isn't recommended at the moment as `.mod` files are not installed - see [this issue](https://github.com/mesonbuild/meson/issues/5374).

-### `cmake`
+### CMake

-The code can also be compiled using `cmake`, which generates a library and `.mod` files, an example executable, and executable of unit tests.
+The code can also be compiled using CMake, which similarly generates a library and `.mod` files, an example executable, and executable of unit tests.

 ```bash
 $ mkdir build